MCC-SINICA/Using-Satellite-Data-on-Remote-Transportation/README.md

-# Using-Satellite-Data-on-Remote-Transportation-of-PM2.5
+# Using-Satellite-Data-on-Remote-Transportation
-Using Satellite Data on Remote Transportation of PM2.5
+Using Satellite Data on Remote Transportation

 This repository is for the following pre-print paper